My shorts don’t fit.

 It’s the second summer in a row where I’ve gone to put my shorts on, and inexplicably (I use this term lightly), they are too small.

-Last summer when this happened I went out and bought bigger shorts, chalking it up to being a few months postpartum.
-But now, a full 36 months since birthing my last child, and I kind of look like I’m 36 weeks pregnant.
+When this happened last summer I went out and bought bigger shorts, chalking it up to being a few months postpartum.
+But now, a full 36 months since birthing my last child, I kind of look like I’m 36 weeks pregnant.
 Oh hai, mom bod.

-Part of me wants to say “FUCK IT!”, and go drop a Benny on another round of new summer wear.
+Part of me wants to say “FUCK IT!”, and go on a Target run to size up my summer wear.

-I want to embrace my fullness, and use it as evidence that I am smashing the patriarchy and its ridiculous beauty standards.
-Or maybe I take it in a different direction, and really start celebrating my Latin heritage. Ándale!
+I want to embrace my fullness and use it as evidence that I am smashing the patriarchy and its ridiculous beauty standards.
+You know, practice what I’m preaching by celebrating the body I’m in and all that.

-I’d be down with either, but in reality, I know the only thing I’m smashing is my kid’s leftover mac, and the only thing I’m celebrating is the fact I still fit into my soft pants.
+But, in reality, I know the only thing I’m smashing is my kid’s leftover mac, and the only thing I’m celebrating is the fact that I still fit into my soft pants.
 Huzzah?

 My ever-expanding hiney is hardly the real issue, though.